 Minn.
 R. ch.
 7050 addresses drinking water use through the Class 1 Domestic Consumption designation, which applies to all groundwater and some surface waters.
 MPCA designates Class 1 waters and applies water quality standards (WQS) following Minn.
 R. ch.
 7050.0221; listings of Class 1 surface waters are in Minn.
 R. 7050.0470.
 These rules predate the Safe Drinking Water Act (SDWA) (added to the Clean Water Act in 1974) as well as State Statute 103H, also known as the 1989 Groundwater Protection Act.
 Revisions to the Class 1 rules are needed to better define and protect waters used for domestic consumption (drinking water use and food processing), and address the inconsistencies and gaps in Minn.
 R. chs.
 7050 and 7060 (underground waters).
 In addition, MPCA is considering:

-- Adding language to address surface water and groundwater interaction; and
+- adding language to address surface water and groundwater interaction.

 Development of the revisions is underway, in consultation with the Minnesota Department of Health (MDH) and other state agency partners with related authorities.
 MPCA plans to publish a request for comment providing more details about the revisions under consideration in November 2021, and ask for the public’s input on these potential changes prior to moving forward with rule development.